 Article II. – Objectives

-1. To arouse and maintain an enthusiastic interest in the various phases of the Instrumental Music Department of the Muscle Shoals High School.
+1. To encourage, support and maintain an enthusiastic interest in the various phases of the Instrumental Music Department of the Muscle Shoals High School.

 2. To lend all possible support, both moral and financial, to the general Instrumental Music Department of the Muscle Shoals High School.